mvhanck/CS371-Term-Project-2022/README.md

 **(recommendSimilarSong ?inputsong ?outputsong)** finds songs that are either **similarSongGeneral** or **similarSongOnAlbum**.

 ## Data scraping
 Edit `generateKrf.py` to modify data encoding and data scraping.
 The SPARQL queries could be modified to select for different or more attributes with minor modifications to data processing code.
+View the comments in the file for more details on how the data scraping works.

 ## Helpful Links
 WikiData: https://www.wikidata.org/wiki/Wikidata:Main_Page